![]() SERG International

 Deliverables including Timing and Reporting Milestones

 Identify measurable outputs to be produced by which the success of the project may be evaluated and the manner in which these will be presented.
-Note: Reporting requirements include a final SERG-I report due by mid-January of the year following acceptance of the proposal and an oral presentation preferably by the Principal Investigator at the annual SERG-I workshop.
+Note: Reporting requirements include a final or progress report due mid-January (exact date to be announced each year) of the year following acceptance of the proposal and an oral presentation preferably by the Principal Investigator at the annual SERG-I workshop.

-The Executive will review the SERG-I Long-Term plan annually, update it as required, and set research priorities for the following year.
+The Executive will review the SERG-I Research Priorities annually, update it as required, and set research priorities for the following year.
 Specific priorities, and the level of funding anticipated for each, will be identified whenever possible.
-The updated Long-Term Plan and Research Priorities will be distributed normally by early October, at the time of the call for SERG-I Concept Proposals.
+The updated Research Priorities will be distributed normally by early October, at the time of the call for SERG-I Concept Proposals.
 Specific agencies or individuals may be asked to submit proposals for certain projects or an open public call for proposals may be used for other work areas.

-Concept and final proposals (in the formats detailed in Appendix A) will be accepted up to the date set by the Executive Director in his call letter.
+Concept and final proposals (in the formats detailed in Appendix A) will be accepted up to the date set by the Program Lead in his call letter.
 The research proponent may be invited at the discretion of the Executive to be available either in person or via telephone when a particular proposal is being reviewed.

 Stage I Review

-Members of the Steering Committee will review the executive summaries of the Concept Proposals to determine the proposal's compliance with the Long-Term Plan and Research Priorities, and to identify the funding potential for the proposed research.
+Members of the Steering Committee will review the Concept Proposals to determine the compliance with the Research Priorities, and to identify the funding potential for the proposed research.
 This review will be completed no later than the end of the National Forest Pest Management Forum week (usually first week in December).
-Only Concept Proposals approved at this stage will receive further consideration at Stage II.
+Only Concept Proposals approved at this stage will asked to submit a full proposal and receive further consideration at Stage II.

 Stage II Review and Funding

-The Executive Director may obtain at least two reviews of each Proposal – one from a scientist and one from a user.
-The final proposals and the reviewers' comments are then provided to the Steering Committee to determine which projects will receive support for funding in the upcoming year.
+The Program Lead may obtain reviews of a Proposal – ideally, one from a scientist and one from a user.
+The final proposals and the reviewers' comments are then provided to the Board to determine which projects will receive support for funding in the upcoming year.

 Conflict of Interest Guidelines

-Recognizing that members of the SERG-I Steering Committee may also be participants on SERG-I-supported projects, the following rules will apply:
+Recognizing that members of the SERG-I Board may also be participants on SERG-I-supported projects, the following rules will apply:

 SERG-I is not a funding agency with an allotment of money to be awarded through a competitive-process.
 Rather, SERG-I provides a means for the members to work cooperatively on research projects through the sharing of expertise, financial resources, in-kind resources, staff, and the results to achieve common goals consistent with specified SERG-I General Areas of Research.